ChemaMD/HistonesAnnelida/README.md

-# The evolution and developmental dynamics of histone-based chromatin regulation in Annelida - Supplementary Data
+# A dynamic histone-based chromatin regulatory toolkit underpins genome and developmental evolution in an invertebrate clade
 This GitHub repository contains the supplementary data and the custom code used in the publication cited below.

 ## How to use and cite these files and code
 All files and code are made publicly available and can be used for further research and other applications.
-However, if you use these resources in your work, we kindly ask you to cite our original publication.
+However, if you use these resources in your work, we kindly ask you to cite our original publication in Genome Biology.
-> **The evolution and developmental dynamics of histone-based chromatin regulation in Annelida.**
-> Francisco M. Martín-Zamora, Joby Cole, Rory D. Donnellan, Kero Guynes, Allan M. Carrillo-Baltodano, Mark Dickman, Paul J. Hurd, José M. Martín-Durán. *bioRxiv* 2024.09.20.614060. https://doi.org/10.1101/2024.09.20.614060

 ## Author contact
 - [José M. Martín-Durán](mailto:chema.martin@qmul.ac.uk) (senior author, corresponding author)